korchasa/gonka-mlnode-with-proxy/README.md

   ghcr.io/korchasa/gonka-mlnode-with-proxy:latest
 ```

 Port `8080` is used for uvicorn, `5050` for the inference endpoint served through Nginx.
 Nginx access/error logs stream to STDOUT/STDERR via symlinks, so hosting platforms capture them automatically.
+Health checks are available on all ports at `/health` endpoint.

 ## Ports